Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Viscous flow of tilted Dirac fermions

-As can be seen, viscosity are given by zeros of determinant of matrix~$\cal F$ which is now a fourth degree polynomial and it must have two extra poles.
+As can be seen, The poles are given by zeros of the determinant of matrix~$\cal F$ which is now a fourth degree polynomial and it must have two extra poles.
 It turns out that only two of these poles are causal and reduce to the $\omega_1$ and $\omega_2$ poles of the ideal fluid in Eq.~\eqref{omega1.eqn} and~\eqref{omega2.eqn}.
-As can be seen in Fig.~\ref{polesvisc.fig} the poles do not alter much by viscosity (which is controlled by temperatue).
-In Fig.~\ref{polarxxvisc.fig} we have polar plotted the residue of the $\sigma^{xx}$ at the $\omega_1$ (solid lines) and $\omega_2$ (dashed lines) poles.
-Similarly in Fig.~\ref{polarxyvisc.fig} we have plotted the same information for the Hall conductance $\sigma^{xy}$.
-As can be seen the two figures~\ref{polarxxvisc.fig} and~\ref{polarxyvisc.fig} parallel their ideal counteparts in Figs.~\ref{polarxxideal.fig} and~\ref{polarxyideal.fig}, respectively.
-As can be seen their qualitative features are identical.
-So we do not expect the viscosity to heavily affect the conductivity of the TDFs.
+As can be seen in Fig.~\ref{polesvisc.fig} the poles do not alter much by viscosity (which is controlled by temperature).
+In Fig.~\ref{polarvisc.fig}-Left we have \hlt{given a polar plot} of the residue of the $\sigma^{xx}$ at the $\omega_1$ (solid lines) and $\omega_2$ (dashed lines) poles.
+Similarly, in Fig.~\ref{polarvisc.fig}-Right we have plotted the same information for the Hall\hlt{-like} conductance $\sigma^{xy}$.
+As can be seen the two figures~\ref{polarvisc.fig}-Left and~\ref{polarvisc.fig}-Right parallel their ideal counterparts in Figs.~\ref{polarxxideal.fig} and~\ref{polarxyideal.fig}, respectively.

-To see this in a more quantitative setting, in Fig.~\ref{comparison.fig}, we have ploar ploted the residues of the longitudinal conductivity $\sigma^{xx}$ for the viscous flow (solid line) and ideal flow (dashed lines).
-As before, the vertitcal lobe (blue) corresponds to the Drude-like pole $\omega_1$, while the horizontal lobe (red) corresponds to the spacetime pole $\omega_2$.
+As can be seen, their qualitative features are identical, so we do not expect the viscosity to heavily \hlt{alter} the conductivity of the TDFs.
+To see this in a more quantitative setting, in Fig.~\ref{comparison.fig}, we have \hlt{shown a polar plot} of the residues of the longitudinal conductivity $\sigma^{xx}$ for the viscous flow (solid line) and the ideal flow (dashed lines).
+As before, the vertical lobe (blue) corresponds to the Drude-like pole $\omega_1$, while the horizontal lobe (red) corresponds to the \hlt{offspring} (spacetime) pole $\omega_2$.
 Fig.~\ref{comparison.fig} nicely shows how the viscous flow is continuously connected to the ideal flow.
 One further information that can be extracted from this figure is that the spectral intensity in ideal flow is larger than the viscous flow.
-Although the quantitative difference is small, but it shows that the light can be better absorbed by the viscous TDFs than the ideal TDFs.
+Although the quantitative difference is small, but it \hlt{indicates} that the light can be better absorbed by the \hlt{ideal} TDFs than the \hlt{viscous} TDFs.